MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/Site.md

 Location or branch office where an organization does business.
 An organization can have multiple sites.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/service/Site.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+service/Site

 ## Traits